up

 No inflation or compensation change is included in outyear projections.

-Items recommended for one-time funding in FY25, including funding for pool rental space and overtime, will be eliminated from the base in the outyears.
+Items recommended for one-time funding in FY26, including replacement of banking documentation, will be eliminated from the base in the outyears.

 These figures represent the estimated annualized cost of general wage adjustments, service increments, and other negotiated items.